mariampogosyan/photoLibApp/README.md

 # Photo Library App
-Allows to open, create, delete, and rename albums Allows to add, remove, move to another album or display a photo User can add tags to photos and search photos by the tags
+Allows to open, create, delete, and rename albums <br />
+Allows to add, remove, move to another album or display a photo <br />
+User can add tags to photos and search photos by the tags